Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 ### Static code analysis

+We use both Visual Studio and Visual Studio code.
+Those provides us with tools for static code analysis.

+-

 ## Build phase

 Once a developer has finished coding of a feature he/she creates a pull request in our repository.